Phenyo28/RBN-Assistive-Robot--Project-4-PD/README.md

 ##  User Manual

 ### Introduction
-The Assistive Robot is a smart, Wi-Fi-controlled robot designed to help users with basic assistive tasks such as navigation, movement, and obstacle detection.
-It combines functionality, safety, and ease of use, making it suitable for educational, personal, and assistive applications.
+The Autonomous Navigation Robot is designed to move independently while avoiding obstacles using ultrasonic sensors.
+It is powered by an ESP32 microcontroller that controls motor movement, LED indicators, and app-based communication for remote control.
+The robot can navigate forward, detect obstacles in its path, and adjust its direction accordingly, while LEDs provide real-time status feedback on its operation.

 This manual provides step-by-step instructions on how to set up, operate, and maintain the robot.
 It also explains the meaning of LED indicators, app functions, and safety guidelines.
 Whether you are a beginner or an experienced user, this guide will help you use the robot confidently and effectively.